skytreader/epiqueue/readme.markdown

 The root node, and only the root node, will contain the field `_comment`.

 ## Graphs
-Graphs are represented as either an adjacency matrix or adjacency lists.
-The graph representation is nested in the JSON structure in the field `representation`.
+Graphs are represented as either an adjacency matrix or an adjacency list.
+A boolean field, `is_matrix` will distinguish between representations.
+All graph data can be found in the `representation` field, as described below.
-Aside from the `_comment` field, there is also another field, `_is_matrix`, containing a boolean value that will distinguish between representations.

-The representation field of an adjacency matrix representation will contain an array of arrays, one inner array for each node.
-The square structure will feature ones and zeroes, one signifying adjacency and non-adjacency, respectively.
+### Adjacency Lists

 An adjacency list representation will feature a map of strings to a list.
 The key will be the node's name while the corresponding list will contain the keys of the adjacent nodes.

+### Adjacency Matrix

+The representation field of an adjacency matrix representation will contain an array of arrays, one inner array for each node.
+In addition to the `representation` field adjacency matrix representations will also feature a `nodes` field containing the node labels for the graph.
+They are taken as respective with the matrix in the `representation` field.

+If the number of node labels exceed the size of the matrix, only the first _n_ node labels are considered, where _n_ is the size of the matrix.
+If the size of the matrix exceeds the number of node labels. the representation is invalid and this is free for anyone's interpretation.